 Now, what will you do then?

-Here’s a major mistake we see when business owners take a loan.
-They assign an existing life or disability insurance plan to the bank.
+On the surface, that sounds OK.
+However, remember, this money had other intentions.
 This means the money that was intended for your family to live off is now going to the bank to satisfy the loan.

 In other words, you will have no, or limited, money to pay your mortgage, bills, food, etc. What will you do now?

-Avoid the tough conversations with your family and bank.
+This scenario could lead to a tough situation with your family.
+Avoid the tough conversations with your family.
 This is why you need a separate disability insurance policy to protect your business loans, which will ultimately protect you and your family.

 Proper Structure Of Disability Insurance For Your Business Loans

 The structure of the disability insurance policy is not much different than your individual policy.
 For instance, you still want:

 On typical disability insurance policies, we would like to see a guaranteed purchase option among other things.
 However, business loan protection insurance isn’t your typical disability insurance policy.
 You don’t need the guaranteed purchase option or many of the other options.

 Similar to an individual policy, a disability insurance policy for business loans has waiting periods from 30 days to 365 days.
 The right choice depends on your savings.
 While everyone’s situation is different, I do recommend a 30 day waiting period.
 Do you really want to wait for this money?